qpdf/qpdf/manual/design.rst

 Version 3.0 of qpdf introduced the ability to copy objects into a ``QPDF`` object from a different ``QPDF`` object, which we refer to as *foreign objects*.
 This allows arbitrary merging of PDF files.
-The "from" ``QPDF`` object must remain valid after the copy as discussed in the note below.
 The :command:`qpdf` command-line tool provides limited support for basic page selection, including merging in pages from other files, but the library's API makes it possible to implement arbitrarily complex merging operations.
 The main method for copying foreign objects is ``QPDF::copyForeignObject``.
 This takes an indirect object from another ``QPDF`` and copies it recursively into this object while preserving all object structure, including circular references.
 This means you can add a direct object that you create from scratch to a ``QPDF`` object with ``QPDF::makeIndirectObject``, and you can add an indirect object from another file with ``QPDF::copyForeignObject``.
 The fact that ``QPDF::makeIndirectObject`` does not automatically detect a foreign object and copy it is an explicit design decision.
 Copying a foreign object seems like a sufficiently significant thing to do that it should be done explicitly.

 The other way to copy foreign objects is by passing a page from one ``QPDF`` to another by calling ``QPDF::addPage``.
 In contrast to